Skip to Main Content

 Contact Our New Jersey Theft Defense Attorney Today

 At Putterman Legal, our New Jersey theft defense lawyer provides solutions-focused legal advocacy to clients.
 Theft cases can be challenging.
 You do not have to go up against police or prosecutors alone.
-Contact our criminal defense firm today for a fully confidential, no obligation consultation.
-We defend theft charges all across New Jersey.
+Contact our criminal defense firm today for a fully confidential, no obligation free consultation.

 building